S-Bahrasemani/TauEmbdVal/README.rst

 in the TauEmbdValJobOptions.py set the file path

 * To set the EventLoop size::
-set the theApp.EvtMax = <the number of events that you are intersted in>
+set the theApp.EvtMax = <the number of events to process>

 Output
 _____